-N Merseyside Fire & Rescue Authority Commits itself to How the Authority will do this Responsible Committee/Officers 1 Set out a clear statement of the respective roles and responsibilities of the executive and of the executive's members individually and the Authority's approach towards putting this into practice The Authority does not have an Executive structure but roles and responsibilities are set out in: Constitution Authority/Corporate Leadership Team 2 set out a clear statement of the respective roles and responsibilities of other Authority Members, Members generally and senior officers Procedural Standing Orders Role Maps Job Descriptions 3 Determine a scheme of delegation and reserve powers within the constitution, including a formal schedule of those matters specifically reserved for collective decision of the authority, taking account of relevant legislation, and ensure that it is monitored and updated when required The Authority reviews and approves a Scheme of Delegation to committees and officers each year at its annual general meeting, and at other times as and when required, which includes a list of those matters reserved for the decision of the full Authority.
-Procedural Standing Orders detail the terms of reference of each Committee of the Authority that are delegated to those committees, subject to the ability to lift delegation by a majority vote.
-Authority
+N lerseyside Fire & Rescue Authority Commits itself to How the Authority will do this Responsible Committee/Officers 1 Set out a clear statement of the respective roles and responsibilities of the executive and of the executive's members individually and the Authority's approach towards putting this into practice The Authority does not have an Executive structure but roles and responsibilities are set out in: Constitution Procedural Standing Orders Authority/Strategic Management Team 2 set out a clear statement of the respective roles and responsibilities of other Authority Members, Members generally and senior officers Role Maps Job Descriptions 3 Determine a scheme of delegation and reserve powers within the constitution, including a formal schedule of those matters specifically reserved for collective decision of the authority, taking account of relevant legislation, and ensure that it is monitored and updated when required The Authority reviews and approves a Scheme of Delegation to committees and officers each year at its annual general meeting, and at other times as and when required, which includes a list of those matters reserved for the decision of the full Authority.
+Procedural Standing Orders detail the terms of reference of each Committee of the Authority that are delegated to those committees, subject to the Authority

-Make a chief executive or equivalent responsible and accountable to the Authority for all aspects of operational management In the case of the Fire and Rescue Authority this refers to the Chief Fire Officer.
+1 Make a chief executive or equivalent responsible and accountable to the Authority for all aspects of operational management In the case of the Fire and Rescue Authority this refers to the Chief Fire Officer.
 This takes place through: Procedural Standing Orders Delegated Powers Job Description Conditions of Employment Authority/Chief Fire Officer 4 Develop protocols to ensure that the leader and chief executive (or equivalent) negotiate their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained Communication takes place regularly between the CFO, Chair and other Group Leaders on the Authority.
 This includes regular Leaders' Briefings and Authority Pre meetings The Authority has also approved a protocol for staff and Member relations which sets out the respective roles and the way in which they interact Chief Fire Officer/Political Group Leaders 5.
-Make a senior officer (usually the S151 Officer) responsible to the Authority for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control The Executive Director of Resources is appointed as the officer having responsibility for the Authority's financial affairs under s.73 of the Local Government Act 1985.
-Responsibility is recorded via: Procedural Standing Orders Financial Regulations Job Description Scheme of Delegation Budget papers and reports Executive Director of Resources 6.
-Make a senior officer (usually the monitoring officer) responsible to the authority for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with The Executive Director of Law and HR is appointed as the Monitoring Officer and is responsible to the Authority for ensuring that all applicable law is complied with.
-Responsibility is recorded via: Procedural Standing Orders Job Description Scheme of Delegation The role of the Monitoring Officer as approved by the Authority Executive Director of Law and HR
+Make a senior officer (usually the S151 Officer) responsible to the Authority for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control The Deputy Chief Executive is appointed as the officer having responsibility for the Authority's financial affairs under s.73 of the Local Government Act 1985.
+Responsibility is recorded via: Procedural Standing Orders Financial Regulations Job Description Scheme of Delegation Budget papers and reports Deputy Chief Executive 6.
+Make a senior officer (usually the monitoring officer) responsible to the authority for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with The Director of Legal Services is appointed as the Monitoring Officer and is responsible to the Authority for ensuring that all applicable law is complied with.
+Responsibility is recorded via: Procedural Standing Orders Job Description Scheme of Delegation The role of the Monitoring Officer as approved by the Authority Director of Legal Services